jezzsantos/saastack/docs/design-principles/README.md

 * [Developer Tooling](0140-developer-tooling.md) all the tooling that is included in this codebase to help developers use this codebase effectively, and consistently
 * [User Lifecycle](0160-user-lifecycle.md) how are users managed on the platform, and the relationship to their organizations
 * [Billing Integration](0180-billing-integration.md) how the integration between the billing management and the product works to enable self-serve plan management
+* [Testing Strategies](0190-testing-strategies.md) how we test our codebase
+* [Javascript Actions](0200-javascript-actions.md) a concept to enhance common user interface experiences